The Fine Arts Building is one of the ancient structures on

 Pianoforte Chicago

-Business hours: Thursday and Friday, 2 PM to 4 PM
+Business hours: Thursday and Friday,

 And by appointment